iconify/documentation/documents/pages/tools/utils/index.md

 # Iconify Utils

-Iconify Utils is a set of reusable functions for working with icon sets and icon data.
+Iconify Utils is a set of reusable functions that are used by various Iconify icon components and related packages:

+- Parsing Iconify icon sets in `[type]IconifyJSON` format.
+- Exporting icons from `[type]IconifyIcon` format (can be extracted from icon set) as SVG.
+- Parsing and validating icon names.
+- Parsing and validating colors.
+- Parsing emoji sequences, generating regular expressions to find emojis in text.

 Library is written in TypeScript, is available as ES modules for modern development and CommonJS for older scripts.